joowani/dtags/README.rst

 **dtags** is a lightweight command line tool which lets you:

--  Tag and un-tag directories
+-  Tag directories and jump between them quickly by tag names
--  Run commands in multiple directories in parallel
+-  Run commands inside tagged directories in parallel
--  Change directories quickly via tag names
--  Use shell variables to reference directories
 -  Easily manage git repositories, vagrant machines etc.